Growing list of eye problems in Lyme disease

 Ophthalmic manifestations of tick-borne diseases are increasing in the United States, according to a review published recently in Current Opinion in Ophthalmology.
 And, "although ocular involvement can be self-limited, delays in diagnosis may result in vision impairment and even blindness," stated Sathiamoorthi from the Mayo Clinic.

-The authors described patients with tick-transmitted diseases presenting with the following ophthalmologic findings:
+The authors described eye problems in lyme disease presenting with the following ophthalmologic findings:

 - Follicular conjunctivitis